 DBT as a whole is centered on one main, overarching dialectic: acceptance AND change.
 For the treatment to work, providers and patients need to balance the two strategies, not focusing too much on either side.
 There are some other key dialectics as well, that I’ll be mentioning later in this DBT 101 blog series.

 Do you have a favorite dialectic or dialectical situation?
-Feel free to share it in the comments!
+Let us know!

 Andrea Barrocas Gottlieb, PhD, is the DBT Program Coordinator at Sheppard Pratt.
 She completed her psychology internship and postdoctoral training at McLean Hospital/Harvard Medical School in Massachusetts, where she learned to implement Dialectical Behavior Therapy (DBT) with youth and adults.
 She has studied and published research on nonsuicidal self-injury and mood disorders in youth.
 Dr. Gottlieb helps Sheppard Pratt implement DBT more widely through program development and staff training.